Electronic records tied to fewer malpractice claims

 Still, he said, there might be a period while the electronic records are being introduced that more mistakes could happen.

-“We need an iterative process that develops the product, identifies the errors, fixes the errors and keeps testing,” said Strom, who was not part of the research team.
+“What we need to do is, we need an iterative process that develops the product, identifies the errors, fixes the errors and keeps testing,” said Strom, who wasn’t part of the research team.

-Mangalmurti said in the long run, lawyers may use data from electronic health records in court, which could also make doctors more vulnerable to malpractice lawsuits.
+Aside from the impact on medical errors, Mangalmurti said in the long run, lawyers may use data from electronic health records in court, which could also make doctors more vulnerable to malpractice suits.

-“Suddenly there’s a lot more information available for scrutiny,” Mangalmurti, who was not involved in the new study, told Reuters Health.
-“Everything a physician does is now theoretically accessible by everyone.”
-(Editing by Christine Soares)
+“Suddenly there’s a lot more information available for scrutiny,” Mangalmurti, who also wasn’t involved in the new study, told Reuters Health.
+“Everything a physician does is now theoretically accessible by everyone,” he said - such as how long doctors spend looking at a patient’s records, or when they add or make changes to notes.

+The new research “is beginning to show what we expected, which is that at least in the short term, in this limited context, EHRs may help physicians,” Mangalmurti said.
+“I think the jury’s still out about the long-term effects.”

+Researchers said worries over malpractice suits probably aren’t delaying the implementation of electronic health records as much as the initial costs of using them and the extra burden for doctors and nurses learning the systems.